 - Microvascular and cardiovascular complications – Studies show that women with type 1 diabetes who experience microvascular or cardiovascular complications have much lower rates of fertility.

 How Diabetes Can Impact Male Fertility…

 In the United States, 3 out of every 1,000 reproductive-aged men (18 to 45 years old) are living with diabetes.
 This number is significant because not only are these men living with a high risk of cardiovascular, renal, ophthalmologic, and neurologic issues, but they also are at a higher risk for having fertility issues.
 Diabetes can have several effects on male fertility such as:

 - Erectile dysfunction - Damage to the nerves due to diabetes can cause decreased sensation and arousal, and therefore, the decreased blood flow to the penis can lead to difficulty in maintaining an erection.

-- Ejaculatory dysfunction – Long standing damage to the nerves can cause a failure of the mechanism that propels sperm forward.
-At times, sperm can go backward into the bladder instead of out through the penis (retrograde ejaculation).
+- Ejaculatory dysfunction – Long-standing damage to the nerves can cause a failure of the mechanism that propels sperm forward.
+At times, sperm can go back into the bladder instead of out through the penis (retrograde ejaculation).
 In other instances, there is a complete lack of ejaculation (anejaculation).